gwcbi/phylobang/README.md

 #### Checking BEAST results for convergence

 Within the BEAST directory, run the program Tracer to analyze the output of BEAST.
 Choose 'Import Trace File...' and select the .log file BEAST just created.
 Since the MCMC is a stochastic algorithm, you wouldn't see the exact same results as in the screenshot, however, they should be more or less similar.
 Tracer will give you a number of statistics (left-hand side of window) and distribution plots on the right.
-The key here is to identify whether the 'trace' has stabilized, whether there is good 'mixing', and whther the ESS is > 200.
+The key here is to identify whether the 'trace' has stabilized, whether there is good 'mixing', and whether the ESS is > 200.

 ![tracer](https://github.com/gwcbi/phylobang/raw/master/img/tracer.png)